courtois-neuromod/cneuromax/docs/Installation.rst

 ************

-Below are full installation steps (catered towards Ubuntu & Slurm users) so as to maximize CNeuroML's reproducibility across platforms, utilizing container technology Podman.
+Below are full installation steps (catered towards Ubuntu & Slurm users) so as to maximize cneuromax's reproducibility across platforms, utilizing container technology Podman.

 .. include:: Installation_Common_to_all_machines.rst